Kashrut

 How long must one wait after eating meat before eating dairy?

-Rema mentions that though the custom in his community (Krakow) was to wait an hour between meals, one should wait six hours.
-Nowadays, most Jews wait six hours, though Dutch Jews wait one hour (as per the practice in Krakow), and German Jews wait three hours.
+The Rema then notes that those who are punctilious in halachic observance (“medakdkim”) wait six hours, and he says that this is the proper thing to do.
+Nowadays, most Jews indeed wait six hours, although Dutch Jews wait one hour (as per the common regional practice cited by the Rema), and German Jews wait three hours.

-(It should be noted that instead of stating that one must wait six hours between eating meat and dairy, Rambam [Hilchot Ma’achot Asurot 9:28] states that one must wait “about six hours.”
-Rambam’s intent is a point of dispute among halachic authorities.
-Some interpret this to allow for a five-and-a-half-hour period.)
+(It should be noted that instead of stating that one must wait six hours between eating meat and dairy, the Rambam [Hilchot Ma’achot Asurot 9:28] states that one must wait “about six hours.”
+Although some have interpreted the Rambam’s words to allow for a five-and-a-half-hour period, this is not the simple meaning of his words, and it is highly unlikely that the Rambam allowed it.)

 Why are there such diverse views on waiting?

-Sephardic Jews must wait six hours as a matter of halachah; there is no room for divergent customs or leniencies (unless there is a medical need, of course).
+Sephardic Jews must wait six hours as a matter of halachah; there is no room for divergent customs or leniencies (unless there is a medical need, of course, which would require the input of a learned rabbi).
 Ashkenazim, however, wait as a matter of accepted custom, roughly similar to the Ashkenazic custom to refrain from eating kitniyot on Pesach.

 Do children have to wait between meat and dairy meals?